matthew-webber/linker-cli/README.md

 ### Caching

 Analysis results are automatically cached in `migration_cache/`.
-Files are named based on the source (URL or spreadsheet location).
+Files are named using the domain-row# format when available (e.g., `page_check_musc.edu-42.json`), or fall back to a sanitized URL format.

 ### Legacy Mode